Aarthi-Vijaya-raghavan/VM-cross-zone-recovery-private-preview/README.md

       `Register-AzProviderFeature -FeatureName 'ForceDeallocateVMPreview' -ProviderNamespace 'Microsoft.Compute'`
 -  4. Run
       `Register-AzProviderFeature -FeatureName 'VMAvailabilityZoneUpdate' -ProviderNamespace 'Microsoft.Compute'`
+- Please check below on how to [disable the feature](#Disabling-the-feature) along with unregistering this feature.

 ## Provide feedback
 Please fill up this [feedback form](https://aka.ms/ZRVMPreviewFeedbackForm) as you try out the preview.
 This will help us determine the pain points that can be overcome as we launch the next releases.